Can I appeal my child's secondary school offer?

-You have a legal right to appeal to any school named on your preference form.
-This will come as a huge relief to those still suffering from the shock of receiving an offer for ‘Unpopular Academy’ instead of your chosen secondary school.
+You have a legal right to appeal to any school named on your original preference form.
+This will come as a huge relief to those still suffering from the shock of receiving an offer for ‘Unpopular Academy’ instead of the high-flying secondary school you preferred.
 But it’s vital to have a back-up plan alongside the appeals process.

 It’s impossible to put a figure on your chances of success, though we do know that on average in England, around 20 per cent succeed overall.
 It varies enormously between schools and between years.
 You can ask the local authority for annual figures relating to the school you’re interested in.

 This article tells you what you need to know about the secondary school appeals process.
 If it all looks too daunting to tackle on your own, The Good Schools Guide Education Consultants can advise you and guide you through the whole process.
 Contact us on [email protected]

 You must accept the place at the school you have been offered, no matter how tempting it is to return the form with ‘Over my dead body’ scrawled on it, or to screw it up and throw it in the bin.
 The local authority is not obliged to offer you another school place and you would run the risk of having no place at all in September.

 Get on the waiting list for any schools you prefer (this can include ones you didn’t put on your preference form).
-There’s a big shake out between National Offer Day and September, and places become available even into the start of term, as some people decide to go private, or move, or get offered a place at another school they prefer.
+There’s a big shake out between National Offer Day and the start of the academic year in September, and places become available even into the start of term, as some people decide to go private, or move, or get offered a place at another school they prefer.

 Do not rule out the school you have been offered.
 A bad local reputation can linger after a school has improved under a new head.
 Go and visit and see for yourself, and also use it as a research trip to find details you need for your appeal.